ignaciojsoler/saas-boilerplate/README.md

 6. This template comes with the default shadcn/ui style initialized.
 If you instead want other ui.shadcn styles, delete `components.json` and [re-install shadcn/ui](https://ui.shadcn.com/docs/installation/next)

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.

+## MercadoPago Integration

+This boilerplate includes a simplified MercadoPago integration with Checkout Pro, following Ignacio Soler's guide pattern.
+See [MERCADOPAGO_SETUP.md](./MERCADOPAGO_SETUP.md) for detailed setup instructions.

+### Quick Start for Payments:
+1. Configure your MercadoPago credentials in `.env.local`
+2. Navigate to `/protected/billing` to test the payment flow
+3. Use test cards for development (see setup guide)
+4. Enjoy the simplified flow: Plan Selection → MercadoPago → Return

 ## Feedback and issues